culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-lots-of-common-performance-patterns.md

 Creating the context for a lambda function is a relatively expensive task.
 You won't notice it if you only ever generate a few contexts for a particular lambda, but if you are doing it over and over, the taxes start to add up and in our case we're doing this about 5,000 times per request.

-There are a few ways to solve this problem, but the most straightforward method are to either 1) don't use a lambda function as the delegate parameter to a linq function where it's not necessary, or 2) don't use linq.
+There are a few ways to solve this problem, but the most straightforward methods are to either 1) don't use a lambda function as the delegate parameter to a linq function where it's not necessary, or 2) don't use linq.
 In this case we do need the context in order to get the `instance` variable, so fix #1 isn't really an option and we should just get rid of our use of linq.

 {% codeblock lang:csharp %}
 public double EvaluateProbability(double[] instance)